 MOD B/18/53#11154

-46 6.2 Accounting rates
+46 6.2 Accounting, transit and termination rates

 MOD B/18/54

-47 6.2.1 For each applicable service in a given relation, administrations* shall by mutual agreement establish and revise accounting rates to be applied between them, in accordance with the provisions of Appendix 1 and taking into account relevant CCITT Recommendations and relevant cost trends.
+47 The terms and conditions, including prices, for the provision of international communications services, shall, subject to applicable national law, be commercially agreed between operators, taking into account a cost-based principle.

 Reasons: Brazil understands that a cost-based principle, if considered in the negotiation of mutually agreed prices, and should the occasion and national laws allow, could result in lower final charges to the end user.
 Operators would also benefit from lower mutual rates.